maticardenas/miro-test-automation/README.md

 # Miro Test Automation

-This is a small framework with positive & negative / smoke & regression front-end automated test cases for Miro Sign Up Page (https://miro.com/signup/)
+This is a small framework with positive & negative / smoke & regression front-end automated test cases for Miro Sign Up Page (https://miro.com/signup/).

+For full details MiroTestAutomation.pdf file can be checked at repo's root folder.

 ## Requirements